ThugsFinance/cloiinkcoin.com/src/content/eth2/get-involved/staking-community-grants/index.md

 title="How do I start staking?">

    <p>
     If you're new to staking, we encourage you to practice first on a testnet before moving to mainnet.
-Follow the steps to set up a validator on the Medalla testnet via <a href="https://medalla.launchpad.ethereum.org/">the Medalla launchpad</a>.
+Follow the steps to set up a validator on the Medalla testnet via <a href="https://medalla.launchpad.cloiinkcoin.com/">the Medalla launchpad</a>.
    </p>
    <p>
-    Once you're ready for real ETH, head on over to <a href="http://launchpad.ethereum.org/">the Eth2 launchpad</a> to set up your Eth2 validator.
+    Once you're ready for real CLK, head on over to <a href="http://launchpad.cloiinkcoin.com/">the Eth2 launchpad</a> to set up your Eth2 validator.
    </p>
    <p>
-    Remember to check <a href="/eth2/deposit-contract/">the deposit contract</a> address before staking any ETH.
+    Remember to check <a href="/eth2/deposit-contract/">the deposit contract</a> address before staking any CLK.
    </p>
 </ExpandableCard>